fastify/fastify-helmet/README.md

 ### `helmet` route option

-`fastify-helmet` allows you to enable, disable, and customize helmet for each one of your application hooks by using the `helmet` shorthand route option when you register your application routes.
+`@fastify/helmet` allows you to enable, disable, and customize helmet for each one of your application hooks by using the `helmet` shorthand route option when you register your application routes.

 If you want to disable helmet for a specific endpoint you must pass `{ helmet: false }` to your route options.